People photo created by tirachardz – www.freepik.com

 #2 Reach out to Members of Other Relevant Communities

 Be a fan of similar sites and communities, and notice who their members are.
 In particular, take note of the more active members who initiate conversations or respond readily to content posted by the brand.

-Reach out to these active members and invite them to be a part of your community.
+The goal is to be authentic and genuinely interested in them.
+Reach out to these active members and invite them to be a part of your community!

 A quick way to grow your community (and capture leads) is to organise a fan acquisition contest or provide a downloadable item in return for a visitor to provide his or her particulars via an opt-in form.

 Unfortunately, most social networks disallows you to “link gate” your contests or promotional offers these days (ie make it available only to fans).

 However, you can use still use sign ups to build up your own email list, which is often more valuable as you can directly reach these fans.

 Look out for about 15 to 20 online communities (eg Facebook pages) for products, services or communities that are complementary to yours.

 For example, if you manage a law firm, you seek online communities in business consulting, finance, or HR to do cross-promotional posts.
 If you manage an apparel brand’s social media community, you could propose a swap with a footwear or optical brand.